 - To pre-register free/express interest for an investing workshop in your city: click here

 - The above discussion is only for educational purpose to help the readers improve their stock analysis skills.
 It is not a buy/sell/hold recommendation for the discussed stocks.

 - I am registered with SEBI as an Investment Adviser under SEBI (Investment Advisers) Regulations, 2013.

-- Currently, I do not own any of the stocks of the companies mentioned above, except Ambika Cotton Mills Ltd. in my portfolio.
+- Currently, I do not own any of the stocks of the companies mentioned above in my portfolio.